girikuncoro/page-rank/README.md

 ## 2. Preprocessing

 ### 2.1 Filtering Edges
 The netID used to compute rejectMin and rejectLimit is gk256 with the reversed value being 0.652.
 The rejectMin is 0.5868 and the rejectLimit is 0.5968.
-In total, 7,524,304 edges are selected in the graph.
+In total, 7,524,304 out of 7,600,595 edges are selected in the graph, so we removed approximately 1% of the total edges.
 The pre-filtered edges file is stored in our S3 bucket: [https://s3-us-west-2.amazonaws.com/edu-cornell-cs-cs5300s16-gk256/processed_edges.txt](https://s3-us-west-2.amazonaws.com/edu-cornell-cs-cs5300s16-gk256/processed_edges.txt).
 To download the file, type `aws s3 cp s3://edu-cornell-cs-cs5300s16-gk256/processed_edges.txt <target_file_name>` in the terminal.
 It's the same format as the given edges.txt, i.e, `src-node-number dest-node-number floating number`.

 The Python code used for filtering is in `preprocess/process_edges.py`.
 To run it, `cd` to the directory where process_edges.py is, put `edges.txt` in the same directory, then run `python process_edges.py <input-file> <output-file>`.